EU–Mercosur Partnership Agreement: Finalization, signature and ratification

-On 10 March 2025 the European Commission released a press statement through their social media accounts listing achievements of the first 100 days of the 2024-2029 European Commission that lists the deal as concluded, but without any mention of the state (or existence of) pending approvals or endorsements by the 27 member countries, as other sources previously reported.
+Notably, unlike the former President Fernández, the new administration under Argentina's President Javier Milei supports a "swift conclusion to the EU-Mercosur deal".
+Given that Argentina was a key opponent in 2023, this shift in position could signal a move toward finalizing the agreement.
+On 10 March 2025, the European Commission released a press statement through their social media accounts listing achievements of the first 100 days of the 2024–2029 European Commission that lists the deal as concluded, but without any mention of the state (or existence of) pending approvals or endorsements by the 27 member countries, as other sources previously reported.